BotechStudio/fudge-docs/docs/CMS.md

 ### Add new collection

-In order to use the **CMS** properly, the app collections should be added to the admin's CMS. down below you will find explanation on how to do so, for this instance we will implement a **products** collection. please make sure to create a [Schema](./adding-field-DB.md) before you continue reading this guide.
+To properly use the **CMS**, ensure that the app collections are added to the admin’s CMS.
+Below you will find explanations on how this is done.
+As an example, we will implement a product collection.
+Please make sure to create a [Schema](./adding-field-DB.md) before continuing to read this guide.

-First, we will create a products connector at **server > connectors** wich will handle all of our server logic. the connector should be a class and should **extend** the base connector. the base connector that we are extending to create our new connector (products) handles simple operations like get, create, update and etc.
+First, we will create a product connector in **server > connectors**.
+It will handle all of our **server** logic.
+The connector should be a class and extend the base connector.
+The base connector that we are extending to create our new product connector handles simple operations, such as: get, create, update, etc.

 ```javascript
 const getDB = require("../models/index.js");